Installation

 ansible-playbook ansible_collections/tosit/tdp_prerequisites/playbooks/all.yml

-There are two ways to deploy a TDP cluster, using TDP lib CLI or using Ansible playbooks.
+You can deploy your TDP cluster using either the TDP lib CLI or Ansible Playbooks.

 tdp deploy